AmirhosseinEhsani80/adaptive-control-and-system-identification/README.md

 - Numerical simulation and signal analysis

 ---

-## Intended Audience

-This repository is intended for:
-- Control systems researchers
-- Graduate students in control and robotics
-- Engineers working on adaptive and data-driven control
-- PhD application reviewers seeking evidence of applied control expertise

 The material assumes familiarity with linear systems, control theory, and adaptive algorithms.
 ---

 ## License